Microchip Technology (NASDAQ:MCHP) Reaches New 52-Week High at $116.42

 Microchip Technology Inc. (NASDAQ:MCHP)’s stock price reached a new 52-week high during trading on Friday .
 The company traded as high as $116.42 and last traded at $114.21, with a volume of 49521 shares traded.
 The stock had previously closed at $111.58.

 A number of equities analysts recently commented on MCHP shares.
-KeyCorp lifted their price target on Microchip Technology from $105.00 to $115.00 and gave the stock an “overweight” rating in a research note on Tuesday, July 7th.
-Piper Sandler reiterated a “buy” rating and issued a $130.00 price target on shares of Microchip Technology in a research note on Monday, June 29th.
+BNP Paribas started coverage on Microchip Technology in a research note on Thursday, July 9th.
+They issued a “neutral” rating and a $110.00 price target for the company.
 Raymond James reiterated a “buy” rating on shares of Microchip Technology in a research note on Friday, September 18th.
-Loop Capital began coverage on Microchip Technology in a research note on Friday, June 19th.
+Loop Capital started coverage on Microchip Technology in a research note on Friday, June 19th.
 They issued a “buy” rating and a $120.00 price target for the company.
-Finally, Needham & Company LLC decreased their target price on Microchip Technology from $140.00 to $130.00 and set a “buy” rating for the company in a research note on Wednesday, August 5th.
+Zacks Investment Research downgraded Microchip Technology from a “buy” rating to a “hold” rating and set a $104.00 price target for the company. in a research note on Thursday, August 6th.
+Finally, BidaskClub upgraded Microchip Technology from a “sell” rating to a “hold” rating in a research note on Thursday, August 20th.
 Seven analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
 The stock has a consensus rating of “Buy” and an average target price of $114.64.

 The company has a quick ratio of 0.57, a current ratio of 0.83 and a debt-to-equity ratio of 1.41.
 The company has a 50-day moving average price of $104.83 and a 200-day moving average price of $95.59.
 The firm has a market capitalization of $28.17 billion, a price-to-earnings ratio of 44.63, a P/E/G ratio of 1.84 and a beta of 1.63.